nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 [I made a simple knife block](https://craftycody.com/crafts/kinfe-block-diy/) with just a jigsaw, wood, and glue that's a great way to get your feet wet.

+Wandering around on the internet is great for inspiration.
+Maybe you'll find a few cool projects or some tips you can combine to make one, large thing.
+I just found some ideas to help cut the cost of a chair I'm planning to build.

 ## Practice makes Confidence

 This is so important.
 As with anything, working more with power tools and familiarizing yourself with them will lead to you building confidence in your skills.
 I started with [super simple bathroom shelves](https://craftycody.com/crafts/diy-floating-shelves/) a year ago and last week I built us a [dining room table](https://craftycody.com/crafts/diy-dining-table-ikea-dupe/).